lucasadelino/lucasadelino.github.io/experience/research.md

 Conducting my master's thesis research was challenging but immensely rewarding.
 The challenge I am most proud of overcoming was becoming proficient with SPSS and knowing how and when to use statistical tests.
 I was fortunate to have the assured direction of Dr. James Witte, my advisor, to guide me through that process.
 But, interestingly, the part of the finished product I am most proud of is the literature review.
 I took a deep dive into the fascinating scholarship of self-directed learning among adults.
 I had previously learned about key authors and ideas in that area during my classes, but during my thesis, I learned even more by studying the original works and reading the words of the authors themselves.
 The literature review also showed me how unexplored the topic of self-direction is among computer science learners, and I am proud to have made my own, small contribution to the field.

 The three images on the left are from my thesis and were created using SPSS.
 You can access my thesis at Auburn's database of theses and dissertations.

-## Professional Development

-During my time at Auburn, I was fortunate to work with one of my adult education professors, Dr. Leslie Cordie, on a number of research articles.
-These articles focus on various areas of research, but all of them involved professional development in one way or another.

-The first article Dr. Cordie and I did together was a case study about an assessment initiative that had been carried out by University Writing (the same initiative that originated the study on ePortfolio use after graduation).
-The initiative trained faculty to assess ePortfolios based on a rubric that had been developed by University Writing staff.
-Guided by University Writing staff, Dr. Cordie and I looked at comments from a post-session survey with the faculty to analyze how and what they had learned, and what could have been done for them to learn better.
-We used Jack Mezirow's (2003) theory of Transformative Learning as the framework for the analysis.
-This study has been published in the Journal of Transformative Learning.

-For our second article, we worked together with Dr. Anne Graham Cagney on a study about Fulbright scholars.
-The study analyzed interviews with faculty who had gone abroad on Fulbright scholarships.
-We wanted to understand the impact of international collaborations and social learning networks such as the ones developed on the careers of faculty; because of that, we used Wenger-Trayner's (2015)  idea of communities of practice to shape our analysis.
-This study has been published in the Learning Communities Journal.

-In both these articles, I performed qualitative analysis, wrote parts of the articles (usually the introduction, findings or discussion sections), and edited and proofread the final drafts.
-These experiences taught me much about qualitative research.
-Even though the objects of study were different, the process of analyzing them was somewhat similar, which made the task of writing these articles seem less daunting to me.
-I really enjoyed the opportunity of learning more about the scholarship on faculty development and communities of practice, which I had previously heard about but was not familiar with.
-Of course, all of this was only possible with the invaluable guidance of Dr. Cordie, who has become one of my professional mentors.
-We have just began working on another article, so stay tuned for more!

 ## Linguistics Poster